Mairbek Vatchagaev: Career

 Vatchagaev was born in Russian SSR of USSR.
-He studied history at the State University of Chechnya, the Research Institute of Chechnya, and the Institute of the Russian History.
+He studied history at the Chechen State University, the Research Institute of Chechnya, and the Institute of the Russian History.
 He defended his doctoral thesis in the Russian Academy of Sciences in Moscow in 1995.

 After receiving his doctoral degree, Vatchagaev returned to Chechnya and was placed in charge of the information department of the armed forces of Ichkeria.
 He worked closely with Aslan Maskhadov, and actively campaigned for him in 1996 before the elections.
 Together with Turpal Ali Atgeriev, Vatchagaev significantly assisted Maskhadov’s advance to power.

-During the period 1988–99, Vatchagaev was a press secretary and first adviser to President Maskhadov.
+During the period 1998–99, Vatchagaev was a press secretary and first adviser to President Maskhadov.
 At the same time, he was in charge of leading the investigation center functioning under the presidential administration of Ichkeria.
 In the summer of 1999, Vatchagaev was appointed as the general representative of the Republic of Ichkeria in the Russian Federation.
 On October 21, 1999, the Russian police detained him.
 Vatchagaev spent 9 months in the Butyrsk prison in Moscow.
 Amnesty International declared him to be a political prisoner.
 He was released in the summer of 2000.
 Vatchagaev continued to function as a press secretary of President Maskhadov until 2002.